alarthast/virtual-wards-statistics/README.md

 The dashboard is currently deployed on Heroku: https://virtual-ward-stats-a74031e43897.herokuapp.com/.

-The majority of the work is currently on the develop branch: While the dashboard is fully functional, I intend to complete the docstrings and code formatting before merging to main.
+The majority of the work is currently on the develop branch: While the dashboard is fully functional, I intend to complete the docstrings and do some code formatting before merging to main.